eth-cscs/SummerUniversity2022/node_level_performance/SpMV/README.md

     - `l2_write_throughput`:  Memory write throughput seen at L2 cache for all write requests
     - `achieved_occupancy`:  Ratio of the average active warps per active cycle to the maximum number of warps supported on a multiprocessor
   - Example: `nvprof -m dram_read_throughput ./spmv-gpu $MATRICES/HPCG-192-192-192.bmtx scs -dp -c 32 -s 32 -no-verify`
-  - The profiler gives you the metric _per kernel invocation_ as an average, minimum, and maximum value. **Important**: With the proviler active, the performance of the code is much reduced, so you won't get a proper performance reading from the code itself.
+  - The profiler gives you the metric _per kernel invocation_ as an average, minimum, and maximum value. **Important**: With the profiler active, the performance of the code is much reduced, so you won't get a proper performance reading from the code itself.
-+ **Further qustions:**
++ **Further questions:**

 3. What is the actual (measured) code balance of SpMV when running the following  matrices?
 Does it agree with the output of the benchmark?
     - `random4M10`